rerun-io/rerun/crates/re_viewer/data/quick_start_guides/rust_spawn.md

 ## Installing Rerun

-After you have [installed the viewer](https://www.rerun.io/docs/getting-started/installing-viewer) you can simply add [the rerun crate](https://crates.io/crates/rerun) to your project with `cargo add rerun`.
+After you have [installed the viewer](https://www.rerun.io/docs/getting-started/installing-viewer) you can simply add [the Rerun crate](https://crates.io/crates/rerun) to your project with `cargo add rerun`.

 Let's try it out in a brand-new Rust project: